Feature Articles - Housing

 "If they are not working properly, they will produce large amounts"

-sound an alarm when carbon monoxide levels are high, on each level of their
+an alarm when carbon monoxide levels are high, on each level of their

-of their house.
-Detectors should be placed outside of bedrooms,
+house.
+Detectors should be placed outside of bedrooms, Goldschmidt said.

 would be exposed to dangerous levels before the detector rings," he

-tested monthly.
+monthly.
 Detectors also should be tested after power outages.
+Those

 If a carbon monoxide detector goes off, get out immediately and then call the fire department.
-"Even the time you take to open a window is enough to be exposed to dangerous levels," he said.
+"Even the time you take to open a window is enough to be exposed to dangerous levels," warns Goldschmidt.